rawify/Complex.js/README.md

 Complex.ZERO
 ---
-A complex zero shortcut
+A complex zero instance

 Complex.ONE
 ---
-A complex one shortcut
+A complex one instance

 Complex.I
 ---
-The imaginary number i shortcut
+An imaginary number i instance

 Complex.PI
 ---
-A complex PI shortcut
+A complex PI instance

 Complex.E
 ---
-A complex euler number shortcut
+A complex euler number instance

 Installation